btjanaka/academic-site/README.md

 npm install
 ```

-To get a live preview of the site, run:
+To get a live preview of the site, run the following commands at the same time
+(e.g. in two different terminals, or with one or both in the background):

 ```
-bundle exec jekyll serve
+bundle exec jekyll serve --livereload-port 8687 npm start
-npm start
 ```